October 2007

 Fees for Providing Copies of Information

-As provided by Section 552.262 of the Texas Government Code, the Denison Development Alliance (DDA) follows the rules of the Office of the Attorney General for determining the charge, deposit or bond required for providing information.
+The Denison Development Alliance (DDA) follows the rules of the Office of the Attorney General for determining the charge, deposit or bond required for providing information.
 DDA’s current Charge Policy is as follows:

 • Paper copies are $.10/per printed page;